nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    WebShell Interface
       The user interface that is presented upon accessing the WebShell, providing a direct and secure interaction with the server.

+   Netdata
+      A real-time monitoring tool that offers insights into server and application performance.

+   Real-time Look
+      Refers to Netdata's capability to update its insights every second.

+   Alerts
+      Notifications triggered when certain parameters exceed predefined limits.

+   Easy-to-Read Charts
+      Graphical representations provided by Netdata to display various metrics in a comprehensible manner.

+   Installation
+      The process of setting up Netdata on a system.
+For ForensicVM Server, Netdata comes pre-installed.

+   Autopsy ForensicVM Client Plugin
+      A plugin interface in ForensicVM from which users can access various tools, including Netdata.

+   ForensicVM main web page
+      The primary interface of the ForensicVM, through which users can navigate to different tools and features, including Netdata.

+   CPU
+      Central Processing Unit, a primary indicator of a server's processing capability.
+Netdata provides insights into its utilization.

+   Memory
+      RAM (Random Access Memory) usage and availability, tracked by Netdata.

+   Disk Activity
+      Indicates how actively a disk is being read or written to, monitored by Netdata.

+   Network
+      Pertains to data transmission rates and network activity.

+   Set Your Alarms
+      A feature in Netdata that allows users to customize alert thresholds based on their needs.

+   Connect with Other Tools
+      Refers to Netdata's integration capabilities, where it can relay alerts to other platforms such as Slack or Twilio.

+   Booting without signed drivers
+      Refers to the potential issue of a machine not booting when certain drivers, such as virtio drivers, are unsigned or possess an invalid signature for a given operating system.

+   Advanced options in the Automatic Repair boot screen
+      An option in the boot screen that provides advanced repair capabilities when facing boot-related issues.

+   Troubleshoot
+      A selection available during boot-up that aids in diagnosing and fixing issues that prevent the system from starting.

+   Advanced options
+      A deeper layer of settings, usually accessed after selecting "Troubleshoot", that offers more specific ways to address boot issues.

+   Startup Settings
+      An option within the "Advanced options" which allows changing the behavior of Windows during startup.

+   Disable driver signature enforcement
+      A startup option that allows Windows to bypass driver signature checks during boot, potentially enabling problematic or unsigned drivers to load.

+   DEBUG: Remote ssh to folder
+      A feature that provides a direct remote connection to the forensicVM, facilitating the editing of configuration files or control over its state.

+   Autopsy ForensicVM Client Plugin
+      A software interface that aids in accessing and controlling the forensicVM.

+   Elevate to root permissions
+      The act of gaining elevated system access rights, commonly achieved using the "su" command in Unix-like systems.

+   Configuration file
+      A file that stores settings and parameters that define how a software or system behaves.

+   QEMU Documentation
+      The official documentation for QEMU, a software that provides hardware virtualization.